History of the Political Archive and its holdings

 After the First World War, the Foreign Office was radically restructured.
 As part of this reform, named after the then head of staff at the Foreign Office, Schüler, a “Hauptarchiv” [main archive] was set up to store the files from the departments which had been closed down.
 The second founding feature of the Archive was the drafting of the edition “Die deutschen Dokumente zum Kriegsausbruch” (The German Documents on the Outbreak of War).

 When it was founded in 1870, the Foreign Office maintained the archives of the Prussian Ministry of Foreign Affairs.
 Files which were no longer needed were occasionally handed over to the Prussian Secret State Archives.
-In 1921, following the establishment of the Political Archive, a division of responsibilities was adopted which stipulated that all files which had been closed prior to 1 January 1867 were to be kept in the Prussian Secret State Archives, whilst newer files were to be stored in the Political Archive.
+In 1921, following the establishment of the Political Archive, a division of responsibilities was adopted which stipulated that all files which had been closed prior to 1 January 1867 were to be kept in the Prussian Secret State Archives, whilst younger files were to be archived in the Political Archive.

-* the Consular Directorate (I C)
+* the Consular Department (IC)

-* the Trade Policy Division (II)
+* the Commercial Department (II)

-* the former Legal Directorate-General (III)
+* the Legal Department (III).

 Related literature: Meyer 1920; Philippi 1959; Kröger 2012.